Hassan District, Karnataka

 Population of Hassan District

-As per the Census 2011, Hassan District has a total population of 17,76,421 people, consisting of 8,83,667 males and 8,92,754 females.
-There are 4,33,453 households in the district with an average population density of 261 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Hassan District had a population of 17,76,421 people living in 4,33,453 households.
+The population comprised 8,83,667 males and 8,92,754 females, with an average population density of 261 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban